"They used to tell me I was building a dream

 Wild Boys of the Road (September 1933), directed by Heroes for Sale's William Wellman, is one of the last and loudest yells of the Depression era, but also one of the most hopeful.
 An angry, bristling and uncompromising portrait of teenagers brutalised by the Depression, hopping freight trains only to find yet more privation and suffering, it anticipates Steinbeck’s The Grapes of Wrath (and was used itself in an award-winning ‘90s documentary about Depression-era itineracy, Riding the Rails) in its portrayal of desperate people forced to wander aimlessly away from their homes and happiness in search of a living, and takes precisely no prisoners.
 In one scene, Frankie Darro and his mates engage in a pitched battle with police at a Hooverville.
 In another, they beat an attempted rapist to death, with the movie’s apparent blessing.

 At the film's climax, they meet a sympathetic judge (Robert Barrat), who – just when the teenagers fear they will be jailed for miscreancy – instead advocates leniency and, pointing to the logo of a blue eagle on his wall, says: “Things are going to be better now... all over the country.”
 That eagle was the logo of Roosevelt’s National Recovery Administration, and the symbol of the New Deal.

 Coming up in Part 2: FDR-on-film, fake news and philosophy.

 Thanks for reading.
 I wrote about cinematic presentations of Abraham Lincoln here, incidentally.
-This will be a bit less wide-ranging and a bit more silly, but only a bit.
+You'll find it a little narrower in focus and a bit more silly, but only a bit.